Central Asian southern desert: Climate

 The climate in the surrounding region is Cold desert climate (Köppen climate classification (BWk)).
 This climate features hot desert conditions in the summer, but cooler than hot deserts.
 Winters are cold and dry.
 At least one month averages below 0 C. Precipitation is 125–170 mm/year, with the little precipitation occurring in the winter and spring.

 Flora and fauna

 Soil type and quality is one of the main drivers of plant species across the ecoregion.
 Sandy areas typically feature White saxaul (Haloxylon persicum) and Black saxaul (Haloxylon ammodendron), which are short hardy trees that are tolerant of drought and poor soils.
 They have extensive root systems to hold in the sand.
 Thin sandy and loamy soils support many species of sagebrush and salt-tolerate saltworts (Salsola).
 Saline solonchak soils support salt-tolerant succulent semi-shrubs such as Halostachys, Halocnemum strobilaceum and Seepweeds (Suaeda).

-Common mammals include the long-earned hedgehog (Hemiechinus auritus), Brandt's hedgehog (Paraechinus hypomelas), and Tolai hare (Lepus tolai).
+Common mammals include the long-eared hedgehog (Hemiechinus auritus), Brandt's hedgehog (Paraechinus hypomelas), and Tolai hare (Lepus tolai).
 Also common are gerbils and ten species of jerboas.